duykhoa/quote_center/data/JimRohn.md

 The guy is 50 and he's broke, and he's still smiling.
 See that not good.

-To learn any skill, you just got to go through it again and again and again
+To learn any skill, you just got to go through it again and again and again.

 I do one seminar about challenge to succeed, it's about 4 hours long and I can do it without any note.
 Every once in a while a person come and said: You lecture this evening for 4 hours without any note.
 How can you do that?
 I said it's very simple, I've done it a few thousand times.

 How long do you wanna to take to get good at what you do?
 You say not very long, then you got to do it often.
-Repetition starts the skill
+Repetition starts the skill.

 Repetition with purpose.
 The purpose is to growth, and to change, to develop, to expand, to make progress.

 I can forgive you for a mistake in judgement but I can't forgive you for a mistake in intense.

 I used to tell story too long too long.
-I get involved in long long stories on and on, and the time I hit the bunch line people forget how to start it.
+I get involved in long long stories on and on, and the time I hit the punch line people forget how to start it.
 Now it doesn't make sense.

 Here is why brevity is important, human attention span is short.